AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ***Darkvision.*** You have Darkvision with a range of 60 feet.

-***Dwarven Resilience.*** You have Resistance to Poison Damage.
+***Dwarven Resilience.*** You have Resistance to Poison damage.
 You also have Advantage on Saving Throws you make to avoid or end the Poisoned Condition on yourself.

 ***Dwarven Toughness.*** Your Hit Point Maximum increases by 1, and it increases by 1 again whenever you gain a level.